tulz-app/frontroute/README.md

 ```

 You might define a custom "directive" (again, it will not be a real directive as we're going to build it using `complete`)
-that updates the values of the `currentPage`:
+that updates the value of the `currentPage`:

 ```scala
 def render(page: Page): Route =